NOTE: Effective November 1, 2017, updated tree regulations will be in effect for both construction and non-construction tree removal.

 Trees are a valuable resource to any community.
-They do an excellent job at slowing erosion, increasing property values, providing wildlife habitat, cleaning our air, minimizing the need for expensive storm drainage facilities, and abating noise and wind.
+They do an excellent job at slowing erosion, increasing property values, providing wildlife habitat, cleaning our air, reducing stormwater runoff, and abating wind.
 Mercer Island has regulations governing the removal and pruning of trees (MICC 19.10).

-In general, a tree permit is only required when construction activities are planned, or when a tree sits in a Critical Tree Area, and in a few other specific situations.
+In general, a tree permit is required when cutting trees 10" or greater, or when a tree sits in a Critical Tree Area.
 Click here to see if you need a permit.
-In these cases, the City Arborist (a part-time position) must be consulted.
-Please send an Email to: email@example.com.
+For specific questions, please send an email to: firstname.lastname@example.org.